tancalv2/ConfettiRemoval/README.md

+# ConfettiRemoval

-# ConfettiRemoval by PepeWritesCode for CSC420 Fall 2020
+by PepeWritesCode for CSC420 Fall 2020

-3 methods to address Confetti:
+3 methods were used to address Confetti:

 [ScatterInpaintingAlgorithm for Confetti Removal](https://github.com/tancalv2/ConfettiRemoval/tree/main/ScatterInpaintingAlgorithm)